Protesters burn part of Guatemala’s Congress building

 The president said he had been meeting with various groups to present changes to the controversial budget.

 Discontent had been building over the 2021 budget on social media and clashes erupted during demonstrations on Friday.
-Guatemalans were angered because lawmakers approved $65,000 to pay for meals for themselves, but cut funding for coronavirus patients and human rights agencies.
+Guatemalans were angered because lawmakers approved $65,000 to pay for meals for themselves, but cut funding for coronavirus patients and human rights agencies, among other things.

+Protesters were also upset by recent moves by the Supreme Court and Attorney General they saw as attempts to undermine the fight against corruption.

 Vice President Guillermo Castillo has offered to resign, telling Giammattei that both men should resign their positions “for the good of the country.”
 He also suggested vetoing the approved budget, firing government officials and attempting more outreach to various sectors around the country.